-- 56. Korea further argued that the problems caused by residual restrictions grew more serious during the 1950's, and in 1960 the CONTRACTING PARTIES decided to initiate a thorough inventory of such restrictions maintained by GATT members.
+- Korea further argued that the problems caused by residual restrictions grew more serious during the 1950's, and in 1960 the CONTRACTING PARTIES decided to initiate a thorough inventory of such restrictions maintained by GATT members.
 It was then explicitly agreed that the consultation provisions of Article XXII and the nullification or impairment procedures of Article XXIII might be invoked by contracting parties affected by residual restrictions.
-The GATT report in which this was establish The GATT report in which this was established was entitled 'Procedures for Dealing with New Import Restrictions Applied for Balance-of-Payments Reasons and Residual Import Restrictions'.
+The GATT report in which this was established was entitled "Procedures for Dealing with New Import Restrictions Applied for Balance-of-Payments Reasons and Residual Import Restrictions".
 This report confirmed that residual restrictions could be challenged under Article XXIII.
 Residual restrictions were restrictions which a country applied to protect its own market without invoking a GATT justification.
-Host residual restrictions were once maintained under the BOP cover of Articles XII or XVIII, but were retained after this cover was abandoned.
+Most residual restrictions were once maintained under the BOP cover of Articles XII or XVIII, but were retained after this cover was abandoned.
 The conclusions reached in 1950 and 1960 made perfect sense according to Korea.
 No longer subject to the special review procedures of Articles XII and XVIII, the residual restrictions should be open to challenge under Article XXIII.
 Otherwise, they would become sacrosanct.
 Yet, however sensible these conclusions were, they did not concern the present case.
 Korea's restrictions on beef imports were clearly not residual restrictions.
 They had been and were still subject to multilateral review under Article XVIII:B. - 57.
 The United States replied that the 1950 Report was determinative in the present case.
-The report was adopted by the CONTRACTING PARTIES as a binding legsl interpretation of the relevant provisions of the GATT.
+The report was adopted by the CONTRACTING PARTIES as a binding legal interpretation of the relevant provisions of the GATT.
 While the GATT had been amended since 1950, the BOP review and consultation procedures and the dispute settlement provisions of Article XXIII had remained essentially unchanged.
-Indeed, the BOP review and consultation provisions of Article XVIII:B that were added in 1935 were virtually identical to those of Article XII and were drawn directly from that Article.
+Indeed, the BOP review and consultation provisions of Article XVIII:B that were added in 1955 were virtually identical to those of Article XII and were drawn directly from that Article.
 There was nothing in the 1955 negotiating record to suggest that the CONTRACTING PARTIES intended to limit existing rights to challenge the misuse of BOP measures under Article XXIII.
-Consequently, the legal interpretations set out in the report applied equally to Articles XII and XVIII:B.
+Consequently, the legal interpretations set out in the report applied equally to Articles XII and XVIII:B. - 58.
+Korea argued that this conclusion of the United States rested on a mistaken assumption.
+It assumed that the CONTRACTING PARTIES first established the principle that measures with BOP cover under Article XII and subject to the special complaint procedure of Article XII:4(d) could nevertheless be challenged under Article XXIII, when they adopted the 1950 Report.
+According to Korea, the 1950 Report did not establish such a principle.